 Ah Valentine’s Day!
 Tis the season to fall in love, or celebrate being in love!
 Yes, love is all around, as the song goes.
 Even if it isn’t, that’s still no excuse not to bake a Valentine’s Day treat.
 These heart-shaped mini sugar doughnuts are always worth making.
 They are an easy cinnamon roll hack that creates a cute mini doughnut recipe that we can all use to make an easy Valentine’s treat.

-Doughnuts are not only the perfect Valentine’s Day treat.
+Heart shaped doughnuts are not only the perfect Valentine’s Day treat.
 They are also one of the most indulgent, satisfying treats ever!

 Doughnuts or Donuts?